How to Configure Firewall Rules

 doctl auth init

-4. Finally, add a rule to a firewall with doctl compute firewall add-rules.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl compute firewall add-rules.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl compute firewall add-rules <id> [flags]